josefernandes-dvl/josefernandes-dvl/README.md

 ###

-<p align="left">🔍Always open for new experiences.
+<p align="left">🔍Always open to new experiences.
 Learn more about me in my Linkedin!</p>

 ###